Actindo Expands to China: Site in Shenyang Opened

 Unified commerce with end-to-end systems and processes across the entire value chain is possible.

-Proven ERP systems such as the Actindo Digital Operations Platform and modern webshops such as Shopware, Magento, or Shopifiy can be efficiently connected with each other through a central data hub so that commerce flourishes in real time in the webshop just as it does in the store around the corner.
+Proven ERP systems such as the Actindo Digital Operations Platform and modern webshops such as Shopware, Adobe Commerce or Shopify can be efficiently connected with each other through a central data hub so that commerce flourishes in real time in the webshop just as it does in the store around the corner.